begriffs/algorithm-freezer/README.md

 ### How to submit an answer

-1. Pick an algorithm that interests you such as binary search trees.
+1. Pick an algorithm or data structure that interests you such as binary search trees.
 1. Copy the submission template in `submissions/bst` and name it `submissions/bst/[your-github-name].js`
 1. Fill in the empty functions.